Aliona Vilani

-Aliona Valeriya Kavanagh (née Vilani on 1 May 1984; Алёна Валерия Вилани), also known by her stage name Aliona Vilani, is a Russian-Kazakh TV personality and was a professional dancer in the BBC series of Strictly Come Dancing.
+Aliona Valeriya Kavanagh (née Vilani on 1 May 1984; Алёна Валерия Вилани), also known by her stage name Aliona Vilani, is a Russian-Kazakh TV personality and was a professional dancer in the BBC TV series Strictly Come Dancing.

 Biography

 Vilani started learning ballet when she was five years old.
 She moved to Russia with her parents at age 9 and started ballroom dancing at age 11, continuing ballet.
 In 1997, aged 13, she moved to the United States and joined the Kaiser Dance Academy in Brooklyn, New York.
 In 2001 she was part of the US Ballroom team for the National Dance Congress that won the Amateur Ballroom category.

 Vilani turned professional at the age of 17.
 Since 2006 she has lived in Los Angeles where she competed, performed and coached.
 Her speciality is 10 Dance, she is also skilled in Salsa, Hip Hop and Jazz.
 In 2008–2009 she appeared in Dancing with the Stars Arena Tour in the U.S. In 2009 she appeared three times as a guest professional dancer on Dancing with the Stars in Hollywood.

 In 2014 Vilani was featured in theatre show Licence to Thrill as the lead female dancer.

 In June 2017 Vilani gave birth to a daughter named Bella.